DecReely/Blast/README.md

 is the integration layer: each test opens `LevelScene`, plants a board and plays real turns through the real coordinator.
 That works outside play mode because every time-based system exposes a `Tick(delta)` which `SceneTicker` drives at a fixed 1/60, making a whole turn reproducible.

-The suites are shared with the **Dream Games ▸ Debug** menu rather than duplicated: each returns a `VerificationReport` that the tests assert on and the menu items log, so a check cannot pass in one and fail in the other. `EveryLevelReachesAnOutcome` is `[Explicit]` because it plays fifty levels.

 ## Project layout